Season 1, Episode 47

 Russell Kennedy:

-I’d say 98% of people that go through anxiety and trauma comes from their childhood.
+I’d say 98% of people that go through anxiety and trauma come from their childhood.
 So I’ll give you an example of if you look at combat veterans in the United States, right?
-So a platoon or a company of veterans will go through the same firefight and the ones that have had childhood trauma are 90% more likely to show up with combat P T S D than the ones that had secure attached to childhood.
+So a platoon or a company of veterans will go through the same firefight and the ones that have had childhood trauma are 90% more likely to show up with combat P T S D than the ones that had secure attachment to childhood.
 So there is a predisposition to anxiety, and it may not show up when we’re younger.
 It may show up with your first divorce or with a car accident, or I see that all the time.
 It’s like, oh, my anxiety started when I had my miscarriage or whatever.
 And

 it’s like, well, yeah, that was the inciting event, but you were kind of emotionally treading water up until that point.
 And that was the point that snap and human beings being the cognitive organisms that we are, we like to attribute blame.

-spouse, whatever, taxes, whatever.
+So I was perfectly fine until my divorce.
+I was perfectly fine until my car accident.
+And then when I go into their history, invariably I find usually pretty significant trauma.
+I deal with people with chronic anxiety.
+So they almost always have significant trauma, but they will blame it on something in their current life, partners, spouse, whatever, taxes, whatever.
 But it really has nothing to do what it’s about.
 And there’s this great saying in therapy that says it’s not about what it’s about.
-So when people come in and talk to you about is not necessarily, and you and I know this from G’S work as well, it’s like you can almost always track back the original wound and go to what happened then what happened then that’s just sort of reemerging now.
-And it just fit the same kind of pattern.
+So when people come in and talk to you about it not necessarily, and you and I know this from G’S work as well, it’s like you can almost always track back the original wound and go to what happened then what happened then that’s just sort of reemerging now.
+And it just fits the same kind of pattern.
 If you were abandoned as a child and now your spouse is going off on a week long vacation with the boys, the same abandonment wounds come out, it’s not him going off with the boys.
 It’s the fact that your mother didn’t really look after you and take care of you when you were a child.

 Lorne Brown:

 And this, in my conscious work, in my practice and being trained in hypnosis, a big part of it’s always to regress.
 And so they come in with a current story.
 This is like you said, this is the reason I am having anxiety or we’ll call it, I’m an alarm.
-And then by the second or third visit, almost all that people I’ve seen, they are working on something from their childhood.
+And then by the second or third visit, almost all the people I’ve seen are working on something from their childhood.
 It’s not about the baby anymore or the miscarriage.
-But what’s interesting about this is we don’t follow the story back, and this is going to get into your work now, is when we ask, just like when we’re asking ’em to follow the feeling and when they follow the feeling, another narrative of story comes up from their childhood.
+But what’s interesting about this is we don’t follow the story back, and this is going to get into your work now, is when we ask, just like when we’re asking ’me to follow the feeling and when they follow the feeling, another narrative of story comes up from their childhood.
 And so this reminds me from your book and listening to you is you got to get into the body, you got to get into the feeling, and that can be uncomfortable.
 So you have to be willing to be uncomfortable to feel those uncomfortable feelings.
 And it sounds counterintuitive, but yet it seems to be the way to transmute or metabolize anxiety.
-Can you talk a little bit more about what you mean by you got to feel it or get into the body versus think about this?
+Can you talk a little bit more about what you mean by you gotta feel it or get into the body versus think about this?

 Russell Kennedy: